Basic Statistics with R

 While comparing the sample means of two distributions, we must know whether they are dependent or independent .

 Two observations X and Y are independent if the two sets of measurements are taken on different samples.
 Here X and Y are independent random variables.
 For example, in order to test the effects of two medicines, we select certain number of patients with similar health conditions and divide them into two groups.
 We then test medicine A on group 1 and medicine B on group 2.
 Here we assume that there is no individual dependent factors that affect the working of a medicine on a patient.
+In this case, the difference in means given by $\overline{X} - \overline{Y}$ is used as the test statistic.

 This distinction is important because different statistical methods are used for comparing two data sets that are independent and dependent.